-In the kit you will find the connector and several crimp 5 contacts.
+In the kit you will find the connector and several crimp contacts.
 As nobody has the special crimp tool for the little contacts, we will solder the wires on to the contacts.
-For that purpose the wire should be but in the upper part of the contacts, and the upper part of the contact should be pushed together witd a pair of pliers.
+For that purpose the wire should be put in the upper part of the contacts, and the upper part of the contact should be pushed together witd a pair of pliers.
 Then the wire and contact is soldered with a LITTLE solder.
 The contact is pushed into the connector till the little notch locks, so that the contact won't pull easily out of the connector.
+Test the VFO as described in the appendix.